 Enthusiast Gaming Announces Verizon and Xbox as New NFL Tuesday Night Gaming Media Sponsors

-/EIN News/ -- LOS ANGELES, Dec.
-07, 2022 (GLOBE NEWSWIRE) -- Enthusiast Gaming Holdings Inc. (“Enthusiast Gaming”) (NASDAQ:EGLX; TSX:EGLX), an integrated gaming entertainment company, today announced it has signed a media sponsorship deal with Verizon and Xbox to become co-presenting sponsors for NFL Tuesday Night Gaming (“NFL TNG”) Championship Week.
+LOS ANGELES, Dec.
+07, 2022 (GLOBE NEWSWIRE) -- Enthusiast Gaming Holdings Inc. ("Enthusiast Gaming") EGLXEGLX, an integrated gaming entertainment company, today announced it has signed a media sponsorship deal with Verizon and Xbox to become co-presenting sponsors for NFL Tuesday Night Gaming ("NFL TNG") Championship Week.

 Championship Week presented by Verizon and Xbox will run on Tuesday, December 13, 2022.
 NFL TNG is a first-of-its-kind gaming collaboration launched earlier this year, bringing together NFL players and Legends and top gaming content creators.
 The program debuted in September and streams weekly on YouTube (www.youtube.com/nfltng) and Twitter (www.twitter.com/nfltng).
 Through fun, engaging and exclusive content, Enthusiast Gaming will help deliver to the program's Generation Z and Millennial audiences the value of the Xbox Series S console available from Verizon.